gardener/gardener/docs/deployment/aks.md

 # Deploying the Gardener and a Seed into an AKS cluster

 This document demonstrates how to install Gardener into an existing AKS cluster.
-We'll use a single cluster for the sake of simplicity to host both Gardener and a seed to the same cluster.
+We'll use a single cluster to host both Gardener and a Seed to the same cluster for the sake of simplicity .

 Please note that this document is to provide you an example installation and is not to be used in a production environment since